aryateja2106/nested-learning/README.md

 - Training entrypoint: `train_hope.py --config {small,medium,large}` with flags for steps, batch size, and optimizer (`adamw`, `m3`, `dgd`).
 - Core logic: `src/core` (optimizers, CMS) and `src/models` (Titans, Hope).
 - Tests: `pytest tests/test_components.py`.
+- Notebook quickstart: open `notebooks/quickstart.ipynb` (works on CPU or GPU).
+In Colab, upload the repo and run; locally, ensure deps are installed first.

+### 🖥️ Hardware notes
+- Primary validation was done on an NVIDIA A100 via `cgpu`, but the code also runs on standard Colab GPUs (L4/T4) for smoke tests and small configs.
+- The tiny configs in `train_hope.py --config small` and `notebooks/quickstart.ipynb` fit on CPU if you just want to check shapes/flow.

 ## 🚀 Quick Start